-10 Climate-related and environmental risks
+10 Climate-Related and Environmental Risks

-10.1 Governance arrangements on the management of climate-related and environmental risks
+10.1 Governance Arrangements on the Management of Climate-Related and Environmental Risks

-The overall responsibility for the management of climate-related and other environmental risks (C&E risks) has been taken over by the Head of the Risk Management Function (i.e. the Chief Risk Officer of Addiko Bank AG).
+The overall responsibility for the management of climate-related and other environmental risks (C&E risks) has been taken over by the Head of the Risk Management Function (i.e., the Chief Risk Officer of Addiko Bank AG).
 Furthermore, in order to foster a structured discussion at the level of the Management Board, the Group Governance, Risk and Compliance Committee was assigned as dedicated committee for C&E risk.
-In this context the Group Governance, Risk and Compliance Committee serves as central platform to quarterly inform the Management Board (inter alia) on the development of C&E risks, to monitor respective limits as well as to discuss the implications for Addiko Group's Business and ESG strategy.
+In this context, the Group Governance, Risk and Compliance Committee serves as central platform to quarterly inform the Management Board (inter alia) on the development of C&E risks, to monitor respective limits as well as to discuss the implications for Addiko Group's Business and ESG strategy.

 Additionally, a dedicated working group was established to align operative efforts in the practice on the management of C&E risks.
-The working group also includes the Head of the Compliance Function to ensure close alignment within the second line of defense, whereby also the Audit Function is closely involved on the matter and continuously joins with the dedicated working group.
+The working group also includes the Head of the Compliance Function to ensure close alignment within the second line of defence, whereby also the Audit Function is closely involved on the matter and continuously joins with the dedicated working group.

-10.2 Addiko Group's approach on the assessment of climate-related and environmental risks
+10.2 Addiko Group's Approach on the Assessment of Climate-Related and Environmental Risks

 Addiko Group performed its assessment of climate-related and environmental risks in two consecutive steps.
 In a first step Addiko Group assessed the impact of climate and environmental change on its countries of operation considering various scenarios for the short, medium and long-term.
-Given the complexity of climate-change and its impact, a multitude of scenarios have been developed which reflect different aspects and drivers of climate change.
+Given the complexity of climate-change and its impact, a multitude of scenarios has been developed which reflect different aspects and drivers of climate change.
 Addiko Group chose to build its assessment on the following sets of scenarios: